 All significant overheads should be included in the timeline and planned time calculations, though we continually strive to refine them.
 Note that only a single acquisition per observation is include.
 Extra overhead must be included if the observations is long (more than about 2 hours duration) and will probably need more than one acquisition.

 The observe elements are the only ones that actually take data.
 This includes (a) data on the sky, (b) bias and dark datasets (with the detector blanked off or shutter closed) and (c) flat-field and arc datasets using the facility calibration unit.
-(See more details about how to use the calibration observe elements [FIX LINK]).

 Selecting an observe element in the science program viewer opens its detailed editor.
 Each observe command takes one dataset.
 A dataset is one file and may contain multiple frames within the multi-extension FITS structure depending on the specific instrument (e.g. the number of coadds, if supported and not coadded within the instrument,whether it has multiple detectors etc.).
 Each observe is shown separately in the sequence list and timeline.